Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 Summary: How to Cut Your Company Benefit Costs by $100,000/year

-By offering your employees a choice of a Healthshare plan, or a more expensive level-funded health insurance plan, you will avoid part A and part B penalties, you will be giving your employees a choice between health insurance or less expensive healthsharing, and you are saving your employees and your company a significant amount of money.
+By offering your employees a choice of a cost sharing plan, or a more expensive health insurance plan, you will avoid part A and part B penalties, you will be giving your employees a choice between health insurance or less expensive healthsharing, and you are saving your employees and your company a significant amount of money.

-• Most health share plans have a waiting period before they will share costs for pre-existing conditions.
+- Most cost sharing plans have a waiting period before they will share costs for pre-existing conditions.
 However, with our plan, pre-existing conditions are shareable up to $25,000 for groups of 50 or more.

-• Premiums are higher compared to Healthshare + MEC Plans, but lower than traditional group health plans
+- Premiums are higher compared to cost sharing, but lower than traditional group health plans

 Request a Group Quote for Your Company

-Why Most Workers Will Actually Prefer MEC + Health Sharing to Traditional Group HMOs and PPOs
+Why Most Workers Will Actually Prefer Cost Sharing to Traditional Group HMOs and PPOs

 We often find that it’s necessary to invest some effort in some employee education when introducing this concept to ALE work forces.

-But when employees fully understand how health sharing works and the costs involved, most employees will find that they’re better off choosing a MEC plus health sharing solution over their old, overpriced traditional group health plans.
+But when employees fully understand how health sharing works and the costs involved, most employees will find that they’re better off choosing a cost sharing solution over their old, overpriced traditional group health plans.

 Here’s why:

-• No Coinsurance or Copays: Once a member meets their responsibility amount, health sharing plans typically cover 100% of eligible expenses.
+- No Coinsurance or Copays: Once a member meets their responsibility amount, these plans typically cover 100% of eligible expenses.
 This means employees won’t have to deal with additional copays or coinsurance.
 This can be especially appealing to younger, healthier workers who don’t anticipate high medical expenses.

-• They can choose their own doctors.
-While HMOs and PPOs that dominate the group market require workers to choose doctors and hospitals on the plan’s list of approved providers for non-emergency care to fully use their benefits, health sharing plans allow members to see any doctor they choose.
+- They can choose their own doctors.
+While HMOs and PPOs that dominate the group market require workers to choose doctors and hospitals on the plan’s list of approved providers for non-emergency care to fully use their benefits, our cost sharing plans allow members to see any doctor they choose.

-• Lower Monthly Costs: Health sharing plans typically have much lower monthly costs compared to traditional insurance.
+- Lower Monthly Costs: Cost sharing plans typically have much lower monthly costs compared to traditional insurance.
 This makes them attractive to healthy workers who want to minimize their healthcare spending.

-Health Sharing + MEC Plans vs. Level-Funded Plans at a Glance
+Cost Sharing Plans vs. Health Insurance at a Glance

 In most cases, relatively healthy employees who help share the cost of their own health plans choose Option 1, with a health sharing plan to help with potential catastrophic needs.
 This option typically saves around 40% to 50% in employee healthcare costs compared to traditional group health plans.